S-0482

 Plain Language

-When a parent or guardian consents to a minor holding a companion chatbot account, the platform must provide the consenting parent or guardian with a suite of parental control tools: (1) access to all past and present interaction transcripts, (2) daily time limits, (3) day-of-week and time-of-day access restrictions, (4) the ability to disable interactions with third-party account holders, and (5) timely notifications when the minor expresses self-harm or harm-to-others intent.
-These are not optional features — all five must be made available to the consenting parent or guardian.
+Once a parent consents to a minor's account, the platform must provide the parent or guardian with five specific control tools: (1) access to full interaction history (past and present), (2) daily time limits, (3) day-of-week and time-of-day access controls, (4) ability to disable third-party interactions on the platform, and (5) timely notifications when the minor expresses self-harm or intent to harm others.
+These controls must be made available to the consenting parent — not merely offered as optional features.
+The self-harm notification requirement (item 5) also maps to MN-02.4 (parental notification on crisis detection).

 Statutory Text